 Beautify the Bathrooms

 Everyone knows the difference a bathroom can make for a house hunter, so keeping yours orderly is imperative.
 Organize everything from your countertops (no one wants to see your makeup and toothbrushes) to your linen closet and medicine cabinets, so people can visualize what they’ll do with the space.
 Shine all the fixtures and remember to put the toilet seat down for showings.

 Summary – selling your home

 After living in your home for a long time, it’s easy to overlook the things that can make or break an offer.
 Selling your home is about taking an objective look from a buyer’s point of view.
 Remove yourself and your memories from the equation, and imagine that you are seeing your home for the first time.

 Don’t be afraid to ask friends or family for their honest feedback.
 Do a mock showing for a friend or three and have your Realtor scan your house too.
 You’ll be surprised at some little things you missed You’ll impress buyers who, in turn, will impress you with good offers.

 Hosted by Blake King Realtor® and Big Earth Realty.
 Blake King continually monitors the Red Deer and Central Alberta real estate market to track changes and watch trends.
-With this information he helps his clients make the most informed decisions, buying or selling.
-If you want to learn more about how local market information can impact your next real estate transaction call or email Blake anytime at (403) 350-7672 or email@example.com
+With this information, he’s able to help you make the most informed decisions about buying or selling your home.
+If you want to learn more about how local market information can impact your next real estate transaction call or email Blake anytime at (403) 350-7672 or firstname.lastname@example.org